Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Clustering Analysis

 \subsection{Projected Correlation Function}

-To mitigate the effect of redshift-space distortions (RSD) on the measured clustering signal, we compute the two-dimensional correlation function $\xi(r_p, \pi)$, where $r_p$, $\pi$ represents the decomposition of the three-dimensional distance between two objects ($s$): the separation perpendicular to the line of sight and parallel to the line of sight, respectively (i.e. $s=\sqrt{r_p^2+\pi^2}$).
-There are various estimators to determine the projected correlation function and we adopt the estimation from \citet{2DACF} as follows:
+The quasars' three-dimensional auto correlation function quantify the clustering effects of quasar, which is easily affected by the redshift-space distortions (RSD) in observation.
+To mitigate RSD, we compute the two-dimensional projected correlation function $\xi(r_p, \pi)$, where $r_p$ and $\pi$ represent the decomposition of the three-dimensional separation between two objects ($s$) into components perpendicular and parallel to the line of sight, respectively (i.e., $s=\sqrt{r_p^2+\pi^2}$).
+Various estimators exist for the projected correlation function, and we adopt the estimator from \citet{2DACF}:

-where $DD(r_p, \pi)$, $DR(r_p, \pi)$, $RR(r_p, \pi)$ represent data–data, data–random, and random–random pair counts within each bin characterized by $r_p$ and $\pi$, respectively.
-Because the primary high-redshift quasar sample we use are selected via photometry but not verified via spectroscopy, then it might not be a real quasar, thus we weight the pair counting by its corresponding predicted probability of being a true high-redshift quasar to obtain a more realistic estimation of the clustering signal.
+where $DD_w(r_p, \pi) = \sum_{i,j} w_i w_j$ represents the weighted data-data pair counts.
+For the $i$-th high-redshift quasar candidate, the weight $w_i = p_i$ is the predicted probability \citep{Ye_2024ApJS}, while for spectroscopically confirmed quasars, $w_i = 1$.
+The weighted data-random counts $DR_w(r_p, \pi)$ are computed similarly, while the random-random counts $RR(r_p, \pi)$ remain unweighted.
+This weighting scheme accounts for the fact that our primary high-redshift quasar sample is selected photometrically rather than spectroscopically verified; thus, each object may not be a true quasar.
+Weighting the pair counts by the corresponding predicted probability of being a genuine high-redshift quasar yields a more realistic estimate of the clustering signal.